 Random Interesting Fact

-Green Beans need to be blanched before freezing.
+Why do you have to blanch green beans before freezing?
+Green beans need to be blanched before freezing.
 This helps maintain vitamins and reduces the actions of enzymes.
 It will help them stay fresh longer in the freezer.

 They can be blanched in either a large stockpot or your blancher.
 The blancher works best for me.